hapax/hapax.github.io/assets/simple-physics.md

 relevant parameters, since each parameter comes with an unknown $(a, b,c)$ and each dimension gives us an equation.
 Three equations is just right for three unknowns.
-Any more, and you don't have enough equations to determine your unknowns!
+Any more unknowns, and you don't have enough equations to determine them all!

 More generally, if you can write everything in terms of $n$ independent basic units, you can have at most $n$ physical parameters